eficode-academy/github-actions-katas/labs/06-starter-workflows-and-organization-sharing.md

 - Select the free tier option ("create a free organization").
 - Set the organization name to anything you wish (must be unique across Github), and use your email for the contact.
 - Set `this organization belongs to` "My personal account".
-- Attempt to prove you're not a robot 🤖🖼️ (good luck).
+- Solve the captcha / robot detector test.
 - Accept the TOS and click next.
 - On the Welcome page click `skip this step` on the bottom.
 - Click the submit option on the bottom of the page to bypass the survey information.
 - Click the `Repository` tab.
 - Create a new repository.
-- Choose `.github` as the repository name (*required in order to make the 🪄 work*).
+- Choose `.github` as the repository name (*required in order to make the magic work*).
-- 📝 Set visibility to public 👀
+- 📝 Set visibility to public
 - Click the `Create repositiory` button on the bottom.
 - Create a directory named `workflow-templates`.